-One of the most popular sights is Deva Domain, which is among the most ancient archaeological sites in New Caledonia.
+One of the most popular sights is Deva Domain, which is an ancient archaeological site in New Caledonia.

-For those who like to indulge in some of the great activities this domain has 80km of mountain biking tracks, 25km of walking paths and 12km of horse riding trails.
+For those who great outdoor activities, this domain has 80km of mountain biking tracks, 25km of walking paths and 12km of horse riding trails.

 We climbed a hill to check out the view of so called ‘Sharks Fault’.
 As you can see a deep blue line makes a notch in the lagoon.
-This former river bed forms into canyon, a place for strong currents and many different species.
+This former river bed forms into canyon and is a place with very strong currents.

-One more site worth a visit is Turtles Bay – protected site and second best place in the Pacific for turtles to lay their eggs.
+One more site worth a visit is Turtles Bay – protected site and second best place on the Pacific for turtles to lay eggs.